KYVENetwork/trustless-api/.github/README.md

 As previously mentioned, the `crawler` is responsible for retrieving all bundles from the KYVE chain and storing each data item.
 The crawler process knows which pools to query based on the `config.yml` file provided.
 You can find a template configuration under `config.template.yml.`

 The config file contains all `poolId`s that should be crawled.
-The crawler itself functions like a master, starting one Goroutine per `poolId` that is responsible for crawling that specific `poolId`.
+The crawler itself functions like a master, starting one go-routine per `poolId` that is responsible for crawling that specific `poolId`.

 Each go-routine (referred to as a ChildCrawler from here on) performs the following tasks:
 - it retrieves the pool info and looks up for the latest bundle